itsaril/GOproject/README.md

 GoBot is a simple chatbot built using Golang that answers questions related to the Golang programming language.
 It provides information, tips, and resources to help users learn and develop their skills in Golang.

-## Features

-- Register new users
-- Get information about registered users
-- Create, update, and delete questionnaires
-- Get information about existing questionnaires

 # REST API structure for Gobot:

 1. Endpoint to add a new Go-related question: